leonardr/botfriend/README.md

 ## Mastodon

-To connect your bot to Mastodon you create a Mastodon accoutn for the bot, and then get four values.
+To connect your bot to Mastodon you create a Mastodon account for the bot, and then get four values.
 First, `api_base_url`-- this is easy, it's just the URL to the Mastodon instance that hosts the account you created.
 I like to use [botsin.space](https://botsin.space/), a Mastodon